 Learn more at How to Grow and Care for Cereus.

 A few branches from the original plant were imported in Europe around 1980 for a very high price.
-The original clone was characterized by strong grey stems covered with a dense pruina coating and with short spines (also known as "short spined clone"), but nowadays almost all the plant on the trade are seed grown hybrid specimens derived from cross pollination with probably Cereus peruvianus or Cereus stenogonus.
+The original clone was characterized by strong grey stems covered with a dense pruina coating and with short spines (also known as "short spined clone"), but nowadays almost all the plants on the trade are seed-grown hybrid specimens derived from cross-pollination with probably Cereus peruvianus or Cereus stenogonus.
 They are usually darker blue-green with longer spines.

 - Back to genus Cereus